sillybytes/sillybytes/posts/from_blogger_to_hakyll.md

-solved most of that by writing a [CLI tool](http://www.sillybytes.net/2016/09/how-do-i-blog-blogger-posts-from.html) that allows me to write my posts offline in *markdown*, compile them, and deploy them from my terminal leveraging the Blogger's convenient API, but I still have the feeling that it isn't good enough.
+solved most of that by writing a [CLI tool](http://www.sillybytes.net/2016/09/how-do-i-blog-blogger-posts-from.html) that allows me to write my posts offline in *markdown*, compile them, and deploy them from my terminal leveraging the Blogger's convenient API.
+But I still have the feeling that it isn't good enough.

 In this post I will describe the process of porting an existing Blogger blog to